underlay/rex/README.md

 } // rex:key schema:url
 ```

 Notice that we can have two annotations on the same line!
 Both come before the terminating `;`.
-Sometimes it's easier to write them on their own line:
+Sometimes it's easier to write them on their own lines:

 ```
 schema:headline xsd:string